lethaldemon/cp4wa-lab/mm/uc1/README.md

 #### Causal Group.

 In the first upper portion
-An alarm will be generated per the red area of the graph.
+An event will be generated per the red area of the graph.
 Observe by:
 - Click the arrow in the box, and you can see the values of the metrics value threshold violation.
 - This can also be achieved by hovering your mouse on the graph inside the red area.